parapluu/lock_benchmarking/README.md

 The data structure benchmark is described in the Queue Delegation Locking paper submitted to PPoPP.
-It measure the throughput for a concurrent priority queue implemented by protecting a pairing heap with qd locking, CC-Synch, H-Synch, flat combining etc. The benchmark is implemented in `src/benchmark/rw_bench_clone.c`.
-It has several parameters that can be used to change for example amount of thread local work.
-Note that the benchmark pin threads to hardware threads and if the pinning does not work it might give unpredictable results, espessialy for the the NUMA-aware locks.
+It measure the throughput for a concurrent priority queue implemented by protecting a pairing heap with QD locking, CC-Synch, H-Synch, flat combining etc. The benchmark is implemented in `src/benchmark/datastructures_bench.c`.
+It has several parameters that can be used to change, for example, the amount of thread local work.
+Note that the benchmark pin threads to hardware threads and if the pinning does not work it might give unpredictable results, especially for the the NUMA-aware locks.

 **How to run example:**